 Izu Shimbun published an article about Love Live!
 Sunshine!! fan engagement at the Tsuji Photo House in Numazu, Shizuoka Prefecture.
 The film developer has included in its gallery photographs of the city taken by anime pilgrims, and encourages Love Live! fans to use the shop as a place to interact with other visitors and local residents.

-Butaitanbou Community table at Comiket 92, including Tanbōro (探訪路) Volume 2.5:
+Butaitanbou-sha Community members shared a table at Comiket 92, including sales of the official BTC collaboration dōjinshi Tanbōro (探訪路) Volume 2.5.

 新刊 探訪路VOL2.5を始め色々と取り揃えてございます。 pic.twitter.com/PT6UhU1LiY